Monday: 8am to 7pm | Tuesday: 8am to 7pm | Wednesday: 8am to 4pm | Thursday: 8am to 5pm | Friday: 9am to 2pm

 Our clinic welcomes you in a safe environment, with care adapted to your situation.
 We treat both children and adults.

 This problem is not inevitable, but seeking professional help as soon as possible can help you avoid prolonged pain, infections, and ineffective treatments.
-Whether you’re trying to understand how to treat an ingrown toenail or have already tried several methods without success, the Chomedey Podiatric Clinic is here to support you with a human and targeted approach.
+Whether you’re trying to understand how to treat an ingrown toenail or have already tried several methods without success, the Chomedey Podiatry Clinic is here to support you with a human and targeted approach.

 The right ingrown toenail treatment can make all the difference.
 Don’t wait for the pain to worsen: finally reclaim the comfort of your steps.
 Contact us today for a personalized consultation.